-You’ve booked a photo session and want to include all of your family members, even the furry ones.
-But, you may worry your puppy won’t behave, pay attention, or sit still during your session.
+You’ve booked a photo session and want to include all your family members, even the furry ones.
+However, you may worry your puppy won’t behave, pay attention, or sit still during your session.
 Get great family portraits with dogs with these ten tips.

 Assess Your Dog’s Personality